Congressional Baseball Game: History

 The 1909 game was organized by Representative John Tener of Pennsylvania, a former professional baseball player.
 The Boston Daily Globe observed, "The game was brewing for weeks and the members of the house were keyed up a high pitch of enthusiasm.
 Deep, dark rumors were in circulation that 'ringers' would be introduced, but when they lined up at 4 o'clock the nine Republicans were stalwart, grand old party men, while the Democrats were of the pure Jeffersonian strain."

 The Democrats beat their Republican opponents, 26–16 in the first game, and continued their winning streak for the first six games.
 Republicans won their first game in 1916.
 Due to its growing popularity, the Congressional Baseball Game was first covered via radio in 1928.
 The radio broadcast continued in succeeding years.

 The event has, at times, interrupted the workflow of Congress.
 In 1914, Speaker James Beauchamp "Champ" Clark of Missouri became frustrated with the Congressional Baseball Game interfering with legislative business.
 Once, the House was to debate an appropriations bill on Civil War cotton damage, but a quorum was not present because of the game.

 Despite its appeal, the annual game occurred intermittently because of interruptions due to the Great Depression, the Second World War, and intervention by the House leadership.
 The game was held biennially until the Washington Evening Star newspaper sponsored it annually from 1946 to 1958.
 Despite the sponsorship, Speaker Sam Rayburn of Texas ended the game in 1958, saying it had become too physically straining on the members and was causing injuries.
 With the new sponsor, the Roll Call Trophy was created, for the team that wins each best-of-five series.
-It was first awarded in 1965—to the Republican team, the first team to win three games since Roll Call had begun its sponsorship.
-Since 1965, a new trophy is awarded to the next team to win three games (over the next three, four, or five years), following the year in which the most recent trophy was awarded.
-As of the 2017 game, 14 trophies have been awarded—ten to the Republicans' team and four to the Democrats' team.
+It was first awarded in 1965 to the Republican team, the first team to win three games since Roll Call had begun its sponsorship.
+From 1965, a new trophy was awarded to the next team to win three games (over the next three, four, or five years), following the year in which the most recent trophy was awarded.
+When the Confgressional Sports for Charity nonprofit was formed in 2016, the Roll Call trophy was retired; 14 trophies had been awarded—ten to the Republicans' team and four to the Democrats' team.

 On June 14, 2017, one day before the annual event, a gunman opened fire on Republican members of Congress who were practicing for the next day's game.
 Four people were shot including House Majority Whip Steve Scalise.
 The gunman was killed by Capitol Police.
 The Federal Bureau of Investigation classified the shooting as an act of domestic terrorism.
 Despite discussions about postponing the game, it was held as scheduled.
 The shooting resulted in a dramatic increase in interest for the game; it was reported that revenue from ticket sales and online donations had exceeded $1 million, and organizers stated that 24,959 people were in attendance.
 C-SPAN announced that it would televise the game, and the 2021 game was televised by FS1 as well.